Using this website

-We have been first in the SiteMorse Index for Higher Education for user experience for the last four quarters.
-The index scores higher education websites in the UK for a variety of quality indicators including for accessibility, based on a random selection of 125 of our more than 5,000 pages.
+We have been first in the SiteMorse Index for Higher Education for user experience for seven of the last eight quarters.
+The index scores higher education websites in the UK for a variety of quality indicators, including for accessibility, based on a random selection of 125 of our more than 5,000 pages.
 We are the Sitemorse Accessibility Rockstar of the Year among UK and Irish universities, with a ranking of 8 out of ten.

 AbilityNet has advice on making your device easier to use if you have a disability.
 AbilityNet is a UK charity that exists to change the lives of disabled people by helping them to use digital technology at work, at home or in education.

 We are using the following measures to ensure accessibility of the University of Derby website:

 - We include accessibility within our internal policies